panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.txt

 Kernel estimation part:
 ---------------
-'motionb'    :   1 for synthetic testing data 'kernel_size':   the size of blur kernel
-'auto_size'  :   the scale for autocorrelation
-'lambda_grad':   the weight for the L0 regularization on the gradient (typically set as 4e-3)
+'motionb'    :   1 for synthetic testing data 'kernel_size':   the size of blur kernel  (traditional method usually needs to change this parameter manually) 'auto_size'  :   the scale for autocorrelation 'lambda_grad':   the weight for the L0 regularization on the gradient (typically set as 4e-3)
 ---------------